 What prompted the kickoff?
 It was supposedly the bombing of Pearl Harbor; an editor decided that given what was happening in the world, readers would want something to keep themselves busy during blackouts drills.
 The crossword went daily in 1950 without a byline; the identity of the first weekday Times crossword is unknown.

 Accessing NYT Crossword Puzzles

-Purchasing a subscription to The New York Times crossword gives you online access to the daily puzzle and the iPhone and iPad apps.
-The crossword app works on any device with iOS 5.1.1 or later.
+Purchasing a subscription to The New York Times crossword gives you online access to the daily puzzle and the iPhone and Google Play apps.
 You also get access to all puzzles in the paper's archive.
 There is a free seven-day trial in the app, and if you don't want to subscribe, you can continue to access two selected crosswords from the archive for free which are updated weekly.
 You can also do the mini puzzle in the app which is updated every day.
 In addition, individually curated puzzle packs are available for purchase which are centered around a theme.

 The daily puzzles get progressively more difficult from Monday to Saturday.
 The Sunday puzzle is larger than the others (21 by 21 squares compared to 15 by 15), but it is about as difficult as the Wednesday or Thursday puzzle.
 Want to keep track of how smart you are?
 Use the app's My Statistics page to view bar graphs reflecting the numbers of problems solved, how many you solved in a row and the average solve time.